Skip to main content

 Faith, Heritage, and Service on Greek Soil

 Her spiritual hunger began early — the Billy Graham moment that revealed a sincere search for Christ, and a conversion that became covenant living.
-Irene and Mark served in Athens and later assisted in preparations for the 2004 Olympic Games, tying their service to the soil of your father’s homeland.
-On our father’s 100th birthday, they traveled to Psara, planted a tree, and honored him on the island that shaped your family.
+Irene and Mark served in Athens and, while there, assisted in preparations for the 2004 Olympic Games, tying their service to the soil of our father’s homeland.
+On our father’s 100th birthday, they traveled to Psara, planted a tree, and honored him on the island that shaped our family.
 Her faith was both personal and generational: she built a foundation meant to bless posterity.

 Greece, Athens Mission 2004–2005